kubernetes/community/contributors/devel/pull-requests.md

 - Update the `release-note-label-needed` label
 - Pass all e2e tests
 - Get a `LGTM` from a reviewer
+- Get approval from an owner

 ## Update the Release Note Label (and Write Release Notes if Needed)

-Add release notes to any PR with user-visible changes, such as bug-fixes, feature additions, and output format changes.
+Release notes are required for any PR with user-visible changes, such as bug-fixes, feature additions, and output format changes.

-The `release-note-label-needed` label is added to your PR automatically when you create it.
+If you don't add release notes in the PR template the `release-note-label-needed` label is added to your PR automatically when you create it.
 There are a few ways to update it.

-**Labels**

-1. All pull requests are initiated with a `release-note-label-needed` label
-1. Remove the `release-note-label-needed` label and replace it with one of the other `release-note-*` labels:
-    1. `release-note-none` is a valid option if the PR does not need to be mentioned at release time
-    1. `release-note` labeled PRs generate a release note using the PR title by default OR the release-note block in the PR template, if it's filled in

-**Comments**

-Or, commenting either `/release-note` or `/release-note-none` will also set the `release-note` or `release-note-none` labels respectively.

 **Descriptions**